scalar-labs/scalar-kubernetes/docs/HelmValuesFiles.md

   replicaCount: 6
 ```

 The number of pods is linked to the number of nodes available.
-You may need to increase the number of nodes with Terraform
+You may need to increase the number of nodes with Terraform.

-## How to increase the resource of Envoy Pod
+## Increase the resource of Envoy Pod

 In `scalardl-custom-values.yaml`, you can update resource as follow